 SCC has been a family affair for Eric.
 Not only was his sister involved in YPT, but she took classes at the college as well and, his younger brother played baseball for the Cougars.
 “I’ve been coming to the SCC campus since I was a little kid,” he said.
 “I thought it was so cool, and I said, ‘I'm never leaving.’ ”

-Although he still attends SCC, he often has to take breaks for auditions and to be on set for various acting jobs.
+While attending SCC, he often took breaks for auditions and found himself on set for various acting jobs.
 Eric signed with an agent as a senior in high school, and he now has a few different agents all over the country.

 “I didn’t think about acting in TV or commercials until high school,” Eric said.
 “I just liked theater.”

 He was featured in a scene in the Hunger Games movie as a “game maker.”
 Although he did not have a speaking line, he said the experience was worth it.
 He has also been cast on the TV show “One Tree Hill” where he made a lot of connections.

 While his passion is acting, school was still a priority.
 “Education is really important, obviously,” Eric said.
 “It’s a good back up to have with an acting career, and my teachers are always really helpful.”